-- Transfer credits are accepted from institutions accredited by a regional association and listed by the U.S. Office of Education in its current Education Directory, Colleges and Universities. - Transfer credit will be given for appropriate courses completed with a grade of C- or above, taken at a four-year institution. - Transfer credit of up to 67 hours will be given for appropriate courses completed with a grade of C- or above, taken at a two-year institution. - At least 62 hours must be taken at Houghton to be eligible for honors (cum, magna, summa) at graduation.
+- Transfer credits are accepted from institutions that are regionally and listed by the U.S. Office of Education in its current Education Directory, Colleges and Universities. - Transfer credit of up to 67 hours will be given for appropriate courses completed with a grade of C- or above, taken at a two- or four-year institution. - At least 62 hours must be taken at Houghton to be eligible for honors (cum, magna, summa) at graduation.

 To apply for admission, a transfer student must submit an application, pastor's recommendation, official high school and college transcripts, and an application fee.
-SAT I or ACT scores are not required for students with a grade point average of 2.5 or higher.
+SATI or ACT scores are not required for students with a grade point average of 2.5 or higher.